October 31, 2011THE GOAL OF THE POLICE ACTIVITIES LEAGUE...

 He has become a consistently productive officer and over the summer, when the Division knew they would be faced with strong challenges in maintaining our crime reductions with school out of session, Officer Kwo utilized his training and aptitude in traffic enforcement to focus on key target locations in his response area as a way to ensure a presence there, identify potential offenders and prevent possible criminal activity.
 In addition, he has sought out opportunities to engage in a greater problem-solving role in his response area, volunteering to work directly with response area coordinators on multiple projects and volunteering for a specialized assignment to allow more direct action on specific problems.

-Independence Division Officer Jonathan Brito has recieved several recent postive comments concerning his professionalism and work ethic from members the department and the community He is to be commended for his observations, proactive policing, selfless acts and thorough police work.
+Independence Division Officer Jonathan Brito has received several recent positive comments concerning his professionalism and work ethic from members the department and the community He is to be commended for his observations, proactive policing, selfless acts and thorough police work.
 For these actions and Officer Brito’s everyday actions Officer Brito has been awarded Officer of the Month for October 2011.
 RT